MicrosoftDocs/azure-docs/articles/active-directory-domain-services/active-directory-ds-password-policy.md

 * To configure a default password lifetime setting for the managed domain.

 To create a custom FGPP on your managed domain:
-* Log-in to the Windows VM you use to administer your managed domain.
+* Sign in to the Windows VM you use to administer your managed domain.
 If you don't have one, follow the instructions to [administer a managed domain](active-directory-ds-admin-guide-administer-domain.md)
 * Launch the **Active Directory Administrative Center** on the VM.
 * Click the domain name (for example, 'contoso100.com').
-* Double click **System** to open the System container.
+* Double-click **System** to open the System container.
-* Double click **Password Settings Container**.
+* Double-click **Password Settings Container**.
-* You see the default built-in FGPP for the managed domain.
-It is named **AADDSSTFPSO**.
-You cannot modify this built-in FGPP.
+* You see the default built-in FGPP for the managed domain called **AADDSSTFPSO**.
+You can't modify this built-in FGPP.
 You can however, create a new custom FGPP override the default FGPP.
 * On the **Tasks** panel in the right, click **New** and click **Password Settings**.
 * In the **Create Password Settings** dialog, specify the custom password settings to apply as part of the custom FGPP.
 Remember to set the precedence appropriately to override the default FGPP.